TAH000k/TAAB/README.md

 ---

-## Project Status

-TAAB is currently under active development.

-The authentication system has been completed and development is now focused on the core borrowing architecture.

----

 ## Contributing

 Contributions are welcome.

-If you would like to improve TAAB, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request.

 ---

 ## License

-This project is licensed under the MIT License.
+MIT License